vukics/cppqed/doc/rationalesMisc.rst

   .. warning::

-    *Do not do this, it is crazy!!!* Just imagine if a header starts to rely on a new ``#include``, how many times this has to be written into different files...
+    *Do not do this, it is crazy!!!* Just imagine if a header starts to rely on a new ``#include``, how many times this has to be written into different files…